Skip to main content

 Qualified individuals with a disability for tax years commencing on or after January 1, 2025, are allowed an income tax credit.
 Eligibility with respect to disability mirrors the eligibility as it exists under current law for the PTC.
 The income tax credit is allowed in the following amounts:

-• $1,200 for a qualified individual filing a single return with adjusted gross income less than or equal to $10,000 or for 2 qualified individuals, or a qualified individual and a nonqualified individual, filing a joint return with adjusted gross income less than or equal to $16,000;
+• $1,200 for a qualified individual filing a single return with federal adjusted gross income less than or equal to $10,000 or for 2 qualified individuals, or a qualified individual and a nonqualified individual, filing a joint return with federal adjusted gross income less than or equal to $16,000;

-• $1,000 for a qualified individual filing a single return with adjusted gross income between $10,001 and $12,500 or for 2 qualified individuals, or a qualified individual and a nonqualified individual, filing a joint return with adjusted gross income between $16,001 and $20,000;
+• $1,000 for a qualified individual filing a single return with federal adjusted gross income between $10,001 and $12,500 or for 2 qualified individuals, or a qualified individual and a nonqualified individual, filing a joint return with federal adjusted gross income between $16,001 and $20,000;

-• $800 for a qualified individual filing a single return with adjusted gross income between $12,501 and $15,000 or for 2 qualified individuals, or a qualified individual and a nonqualified individual, filing a joint return with adjusted gross income between $20,001 and $24,000;
+• $800 for a qualified individual filing a single return with federal adjusted gross income between $12,501 and $15,000 or for 2 qualified individuals, or a qualified individual and a nonqualified individual, filing a joint return with federal adjusted gross income between $20,001 and $24,000;

-• $600 for a qualified individual filing a single return with adjusted gross income between $15,001 and $17,500 or for 2 qualified individuals, or a qualified individual and a nonqualified individual, filing a joint return with adjusted gross income between $24,001 and $28,000; and
+• $600 for a qualified individual filing a single return with federal adjusted gross income between $15,001 and $17,500 or for 2 qualified individuals, or a qualified individual and a nonqualified individual, filing a joint return with federal adjusted gross income between $24,001 and $28,000; and

-• $400 for a qualified individual filing a single return with adjusted gross income between $17,501 and $20,000 or for 2 qualified individuals, or a qualified individual and a nonqualified individual, filing a joint return with adjusted gross income between $28,001 and $32,000.
+• $400 for a qualified individual filing a single return with federal adjusted gross income between $17,501 and $20,000 or for 2 qualified individuals, or a qualified individual and a nonqualified individual, filing a joint return with federal adjusted gross income between $28,001 and $32,000.

 The department of revenue must adjust the amounts of the credit and the amounts of adjusted gross income annually for inflation.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)

 Status